vyrjana/DearEIS/index.md

 ## Contributing

-If you wish to help make DearEIS better, then please see the [GitHub repository](https://github.com/vyrjana/DearEIS) for more information.
+If you wish to help make DearEIS even better, then please head on over to the [GitHub repository](https://github.com/vyrjana/DearEIS) for more information in the README.md file.

 ## License